 • 10th Mountain Division (closed June 12, 2013)

 • 34th Infantry Division (first U.S. division deployed in WWII)

 As the Battalion Personnel Administrator (deployed), Task Force 2nd Battalion, 28th Infantry Regiment, Captain Wallace restructured the utilization of trackers and processes to sustain a 98% deployable ready status - 50% above the brigade.
-Serving concurrently as the ALOC Commander, Battle Captain, Field Ordering Officer, Primary Financial Liability Investigation Property Loss Officer, a Central Texas College and University of Maryland University College Adjunct Teacher, and proctor for three additional universities, CPT Wallace ensured first class administrative, logistical, postal, and educational services were readily available to 1,240 Soldiers and contractors comprising 26 units across 15 geographically locations and 6 battle spaces.
-When the Battalion was tasked to assume the brigade’s AoR, he additionally assumed liaison roles on the brigade’s economics team and provincial support team.
+Serving concurrently as the ALOC Commander, Battle Captain, Field Ordering Officer, Primary Financial Liability Investigation Property Loss Officer, a Central Texas College and University of Maryland University College Adjunct Teacher, and proctor for three additional universities.
+CPT Wallace ensured first class administrative, logistical, postal, and educational services were readily available to 1,240 Soldiers and contractors comprising 26 units across 15 geographically locations and 6 battle spaces.
+When the Battalion was tasked to assume the brigade’s area of responsibility, he additionally assumed liaison roles on the brigade’s economic team and provincial support team.
 CPT Wallace exemplified the Army’s personnel service delivery redesign effort by transforming the Battalion’s worse staff section into it best.